Accessibility Statement for Business.gov.uk

-The Department of Business and Trade (DBT) is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.
+The Department for Business and Trade (DBT) is committed to making its website accessible, in accordance with the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018.

 This accessibility statement applies to www.business.gov.uk.